A Guide to Dynamically Obtaining Browser Screen Width and Height with jQuery [Updated 2023]

 1. In order to create a responsive website that adapts to the different screen sizes (mobile/laptops), you need to know the screen width and height so that you can adjust the layout accordingly.

-2. Knowing the screen size of the user could help you can customize the user experience for different devices.
+2. Knowing the screen size of the user could help you customize the user experience for different devices.
 For example, you might want to display a mobile-friendly version of your site on small screens or show a larger version of images on larger screens.

 3. This may also help to track the screen size of your visitors to help you analyze their behavior and preferences.
 For example, you might find that visitors using smaller screens tend to click on certain areas of your site more frequently than those using larger screens.